Inayat Hussain Bhatti: Music

-Television career
+Television

 In the early 1970s, he did Bhatti Da Dayrah, a musical cum talk show every week for a year.

 In the 1990s, Bhatti compered a series of TV programmes entitled Ujala on the Sufi saints of Pakistan, and wrote its scripts.
-The series provided the viewers a look in his Sufistic leanings, and the lives and works of the Sufi poets.
-It earned its producer, Qaisar Ali Shah, the Ptv Award for best religious program.
+The series provided the viewers insight into his Sufistic leanings, and the lives and works of the Sufi poets.
+It earned its producer, Qaisar Ali Shah, the PTV Award for best religious program.

-As a columnist
+Columnist

-For years his column 'Challenge' graced the Urdu newspaper Daily Pakistan.
+For years his column Challenge graced the Urdu newspaper Daily Pakistan.
 In this column, he pointed out the maladies of Pakistani society without any fear.

-Social work
+Social worker

-In 1971, he built and donated a 'Complete Tuberculosis Treatment Ward' for poor and needy patients in Gulab Devi Hospital, Lahore in the name of his mother Barkat Bibi.
+In 1971, he built and donated a complete tuberculosis treatment ward for poor and needy patients in Gulab Devi Hospital, Lahore in the name of his mother Barkat Bibi.
 Until his death in 1999, he supported it financially and with other services.

 He was against religious sectarianism and was respected by religious scholars of all shades; the Government of Punjab had, on numerous occasions, sought his help in creating religious harmony by way of appointing him as a member of Ittihad Bainul Muslimeen Organisation and a member of the Peace Committee.